ssyim/ssyim.github.io/_news/announcement_2.md

 inline: true
 ---

-Metagenomic mining of regulatory elements is published in Nature Methods!
+Metagenomic mining of regulatory elements is published in <i>Nature Methods</i>!